-- Their BAC may still be increasing, but you have no way of telling how much alcohol is in their system.
+- Their BAC may still be increasing and you have no way of telling how much alcohol is in their system.

-- It’s hard to distinguish between “had too much and needs to stop before it gets worse” versus “had too much and needs help ASAP.”
+- It can be difficult to distinguish between “had too much and needs to stop before it gets worse” and “had too much and needs help ASAP.”

-How you help depends on the person’s condition.
-When in doubt, it is best to err on the side of caution and call Public Safety by dialing 609-258-3333.
-From a campus phone, dial 911.
+How you help depends on the person’s condition and where you are.
+When in doubt, it is best to err on the side of caution and call for emergency assistance.

 Alcohol poisoning is a medical emergency.

-Immediately call P-Safe if the person has one or more of these four symptoms (Remember to think of C-U-P-S):
+Immediately call 911 or the equivalent if the person has one or more of these four symptoms (Remember to think of C-U-P-S):

-- They have slow or irregular breathing (less than eight times per minute or at least 10 seconds between breaths).
+S - Slow or irregular breathing of less than 8 times per minutes or 10 seconds between breaths.

 - Continue efforts to wake the person